 Connecticut Board of Examiners for Nursing

-For any questions or inquiries about nursing licensure in Connecticut, please contact the Connecticut Board of Examiners for Nursing.
+For questions about nursing programs and licensure in Connecticut, please contact the Connecticut Board of Examiners for Nursing.

 Conclusion